1. Application of law

 The rates are:

-In relation to bonds the rate is still 0.5% of the amount secured.
+In relation to bonds the rate is now 0.0% of the amount secured.

 If HM Greffier believes that the amount of the consideration is inadequate, the transaction can be treated as it is not at arm's length with the result that duty will calculated on the market value of the real property.